Visit the Jewel House first at the Tower of London: Here’s why

 Why visit the Jewel House first?

-Most visitors to the Tower of London buy their ticket, head in past the security gates, then get lured in by the free tours conducted by the Yeoman Warders.
+Most visitors to the Tower of London buy their ticket and head in past the security gates.
+They are then lured in by the free tours given by the Yeoman Warders.
 Better known as Beefeaters, these decorated military veterans lead tours around the Tower, with enormous groups of tourists in tow.

 It’s worth doing the tour – there are plenty of interesting details, and they’re entertaining.
 Just don’t do it as soon as you arrive at the Tower.

-The smart tactic is to go straight to the Jewel House, avoiding the queues that develop later on, then tackle the White Tower – where the second longest queues form.
+The smart tactic is to go straight to the Jewel House.
+This avoids the queues that develop later on.
+Then tackle the White Tower, where the second-longest queues form.

-After that, by all means go for the free Yeoman Warder tour – the numbers in the tour group will likely be smaller, too.
+After that, by all means, experience the free Yeoman Warder tour.
+The numbers in the tour group will likely be smaller, too.

 Visiting the Tower of London